System performance across real market cycles.

 2010–2025 uses actual historical TQQQ/SQQQ prices.

-Backtests assume 0.05% slippage per trade and commission-free execution (Alpaca).
+Backtests assume 0.05% slippage per trade and commission-free execution.

-Backtests are generated using the same signal engine that produces live algorithm signals.
+Backtests are generated using the same engine that produces live system positioning.

 All performance figures are derived from backtested simulations and do not represent actual trading results.
 Backtests are based on historical data and assumptions that may not reflect real market conditions.
 Past performance does not guarantee future results.